 In someone with a typical level of reactivity to stress, the limbic system would not be as susceptible to feelings of panic.
 However, people who have over-reactive limbic systems have been shown to be more prone to experience panic.
 The amygdala, two, small, almond-shaped organs located within the limbic system, are there to function like the smoke-detectors of the brain.

 Their sole job is to scan the environment and decide, immediately and based on past experience, whether any new circumstances are ‘safe’ or ‘dangerous’.
 Trauma and other life events can cause the amygdala to become hypersensitive and more likely to sound the alarms even when danger is not present.
-Trauma can also hinder higher-level structures of the brain, like the cerebral cortex, interfering in their ability to calm the limbic system and return the body to a state of rest.
+Trauma can also hinder higher-level structures of the brain, like the cerebral cortex, interfering in their ability to calm the limbic system and return the Healthy Body to a state of rest.

 It is also important to note that certain lifestyle factors, such as smoking cigarettes, especially throughout the formative teenage years, can lead to this tendency of our brain to panic.
-Nicotine use in adolescence has been associated with higher levels of emotional reactivity and the development of panic disorder in adulthood.
+Nicotine use in adolescence has been associated with higher levels of emotional reactivity and the development of the panic disorder in adulthood.
 Its addictiveness and the way in which it increases bodily symptoms and respiratory system issues can increase our biological vulnerability to developing panic disorder.

 Social Influences that Cause Panic Attacks